 You’re not going to regret this goalie stick if you happen to choose it.
 It’s built to last, is light-weight, has minimal hand-shock and good puck-handling abilities.
 Yeah, you’ll pay for it.
 But that’s the price for using the best you can possibly get.

-This is possibly the best goalie stick that you can buy in 2025.
+Still one of the highest rated goalie sticks, in 2025.
 Durable, light-weight, and minimal hand-shock.

 The Bauer AG5NT is still a top end goalie stick from Bauer Hockey.
 As far as pure performance goes – it’s hard to beat.
 Historically the only problem that we’ve come across with Bauer sticks is that they tend to be less durable than other premium goalie sticks on the market.
-But if money isn’t a concern – Bauer is an enticing stick because it’s so light and stick-handling/ shooting is so much better than other goalie sticks.
+But if money isn’t a concern – this is an enticing stick because it’s so light and stick-handling/ shooting is so much better than other goalie sticks (it’s also on sale now).

 Advantages